GuidanceMantras/GuidanceMantras/README.md

 - Keep a dairy for Money management, write down everything in it!
 - Check your bank statements or any other applications every week

-### Other activities for your kids/adults
-- Music class, dance class, drawing
-- Swimming
-- cricket/badmiton/running
-- Gym/workout
-- Make sure that your kids listen to Hindu Mantras for 5-10 minutes, for an example like this one https://open.spotify.com/playlist/4DrHUz8VRzlKlLG5qut0Cz?si=e3b6e904dd6a4e9d
-- Allow/Teach kids to think about their actions/thoughts everyday for one hour, which allows for reasoning, logical and critical thinking ability.
-- Kids should sleep enough for at-least 8-9 hours per day on weekdays, on weekends/holidays in the afternoon as well.
-- Teach kids not to follow any actors and actress, you have no benefits from them

-### Patience
-- Please teach your kids to have a patience in their life through yoga, meditation, sports
-- Patience helps kids/anyone to think logically during difficults times and help to take proper decisions
-- Patience helps to navigate difficult situations in life and dealing with other people in life

 ## Study